 Envisioning a New Standard for Speech, Debate, and Communication Education

-Presenter: David A. Yastremski, Ridge High School, New Jersey
+Presenters: David A. Yastremski, Ridge High School, New Jersey, and James Weaver, National Federation of State High School Associations

 Over the past several decades, many organizations have created standards dealing with speaking, argumentation, listening, and media literacy.
 For educators, such standards provide direction toward helping students, of all ages, develop their voice and confidence as communicators.
 On a policy level, such standards help states and school systems recognize the communication discipline as a significant, relevant, and purposeful course of study, worthy of its own identity in licensure, state/school requirements, and overall contribution to the whole child.
 Along with members of the National Communication Association, the International Listening Association, and the National Association for Media Literacy Education, the current standards will be reviewed, in order to consider how they currently function in our K-12 classrooms in order to raise the question whether bridging the organizations can foster and promote a new vision of communication education.